 - Royal (double-acting, uses cornstarch, contains aluminum [source])

-- Dove’s Farm (UK) (no info found on whether it is single or double-acting, uses cornstarch, no aluminum [source])
+- Dove’s Farm (UK) (no info found on whether it is single or double-acting, uses cornstarch, contains aluminum [source] and [source])

 - Davis (double-acting, uses cornstarch, contains aluminum [source])